plblum/jivs/docs/API/ValueHosts/Getting_and_Setting_Values.md

 ### setTextValue() function
 Set the text value on a `FieldValueHost`.
 - Optionally applies a `DataTypeParser` and sets the native value from the result.
-- Optionally reformats the text value and calls `onTextValueChanged` callback hook so you can direct it to the editor.
+- Optionally reformats the text value and invokes `ValueHostsManager.onTextValueChanged` callback hook so you can direct it to the editor.

 _Use Cases:_